Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • Confusing user interfaces (e.g., mobile banking menus).

-Your solutions to agent/network problems will depend on your capacity and the availability of cost-effective solutions.
+Solutions to agent/network problems will depend on thecapacity and the availability of cost-effective solutions.
 In some markets, for example, there is not an easy or low-cost fix for network downtime.
 A starting point for preventing problems is to make sure that agents are sufficiently trained in client-facing issues.
-Though you are not responsible for training agents who are managed by a third party (e.g., agent network manager), you are responsible for verifying that the third party trains their own representatives on at least the following topics:
+Though the provider has no direct control over external agents who are managed by a third party, it is responsible for verifying that the third party trains their own representatives on at least the following topics:

 • The provider’s debt collections practices and loan recovery procedures.